Jack Russell Terrier

 The Jack Russell Terrier is a British breed of small terrier.
-It is principally white-bodied and smooth-, rough- or broken-coated, and can be any colour.
+It is principally white-bodied and may have a smooth, rough, or broken coat, with markings of various colours.

 It derives from dogs bred and used for fox-hunting in North Devon in the early nineteenth century by a country parson, Jack Russell – for whom the breed is named – and has similar origins to the modern Fox Terrier.
 Though closely similar, it is a distinct and different breed from the Parson Russell Terrier.

 Jack Russells are an energetic breed that rely on a high level of exercise and stimulation.
 It has gone through several changes over the years, corresponding to different use and breed standards set by kennel clubs.
 Recognition by kennel clubs for the Jack Russell breed has been opposed by the breed's parent societies – which resulted in the breeding and recognition of the Parson Russell terrier.
 Jack Russells have appeared many times in film, television, and print – with several historical dogs of note.

 History

 Sporting parson

 A drawing of Trump, the dog purchased by the Rev. John Russell.

-The small white fox-working terriers were first bred by the Reverend John "Jack" Russell, a parson and hunting enthusiast born in 1795, and they can trace their origin to the now extinct English white terrier.
+The small white fox-working terriers were first bred by the Reverend John "Jack" Russell, a parson and hunting enthusiast born in 1795, and they can trace their origin to the now extinct English White Terrier.
 Difficulty in differentiating the dog from the creature it was pursuing brought about the need for a mostly white dog, and so in 1819 during his last year of university at Exeter College, Oxford, he purchased a small white and tan terrier female named Trump from a local milkman in the nearby small hamlet of Elsfield or Marston.
 Trump epitomised his ideal Fox Terrier, which, at the time, was a term used for any terrier which was used to bolt foxes out of their burrows.
 Her colouring was described as "...white, with just a patch of dark tan over each eye and ear; whilst a similar dot, not larger than a penny piece, marks the root of the tail."
 Davies, a friend of Russell's, wrote: "Trump was such an animal as Russell had only seen in his dreams".
 She was the basis for a breeding program to develop a terrier with high stamina for the hunt as well as the courage and formation to chase out foxes that had gone to ground.
 By the 1850s, these dogs were recognised as a distinct breed.